rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 **RCN Role Example Response**

-Assume:
+This example depends on the following assumptions:

-- The user's RCN contains the domain Domain 1 with the d1t1 and d1t2 tenants.
+- The user's RCN contains the domain Domain 1 with the ``d1t1`` and ``d1t2`` tenants.
-- The user's RCN contains the domain Domain 2 with the d2t1 tenants.
+- The user's RCN contains the domain Domain 2 with the ``d2t1`` tenants.
 - The RCN role applies to all the mentioned tenants.

 JSON::